iSnow/marklet/README.md

 # Marklet

-This is fork of the [Marklet doclet](https://github.com/atlascommunity/marklet/tree/master/src/main/java/io/github/atlascommunity/marklet)
-.
+Marklet is a Doclet that plugs into `javadoc`.
 The purpose of Marklet is to generate Javadoc in markdown format.
 This version requires Java 14, but can document all lower source code versions.

 Currently working on the migration from `com.sun.javadoc` to the newer `jdk.javadoc.doclet` API because the  `com.sun.javadoc` classes are no longer supported on Java 12 and up.
 Still work in progress, so